wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-muttering-serpent.md

 <details markdown="1">
 <summary>Salvaging the Body</summary>

 Even dead, the head of a muttering serpent looks like whoever is looking at it.
-It is well sort after by introspective wizards.
-Its mirror scales are extremely valuable and make extravagant armors, but their invisibility property fades if it is not washed every day.
+It is well sought after by introspective wizards.
+Its mirror scales are extremely valuable and make extravagant armor, but their invisibility property fades if it is not washed every day.

 </details>